East Dundry: Telephones and data fibre

-During the lead up to Christmas 1962 there were light falls of snow.
-Around Christmas Eve, after a slight thaw, freezing started again with significant snowfalls during Boxing Day, later to be known as ‘The Big Freeze of 1963’.
-The previously partially-melted light and fluffy snow formed dense solid ice on the thin copper telephone lines increasing their weight.
+During the lead-up to Christmas 1962, there were light snowfalls.
+Around Christmas Eve, after a slight thaw, freezing returned, with significant snowfalls on Boxing Day, later known as ‘The Big Freeze of 1963’.
+The previously partially melted light and fluffy snow formed dense solid ice on the thin copper telephone lines, increasing their weight.
 This and fresh snowfalls stretched the copper wires until they reached the ground.
-The multiple overhead open-wire phone lines were after the winter replaced by a single multi-core cable suspended from the poles.
-A few years later the cable was buried in the fields north of East Dundry Lane and the poles removed.
+After the winter, the multiple overhead open-wire phone lines were replaced by a single multi-core cable suspended from the poles.
+A few years later, the cable was buried in the fields north of East Dundry Lane, and the poles were removed.

-A fibre link to East Dundry was made in the early 2020s underground west-to-east in the fields on the north side of East Dundry Lane, and distributed overhead to most of East Dundry properties.
+A fibre link to East Dundry was made in the early 2020s, underground west-to-east in the fields on the north side of East Dundry Lane, and distributed overhead to most of East Dundry's properties.

 Tithes

-The Tithe Acts of 1936 and 1951 established the compulsory redemption of English tithes by the state where the annual amounts payable were less than £1, so abolishing the bureaucracy and costs of collecting small sums of money.
+The Tithe Acts of 1936 and 1951 established the compulsory redemption of English tithes by the state, where the annual amounts payable were less than £1, so abolishing the bureaucracy and costs of collecting small sums of money.
 This applied to East Dundry as elsewhere.

 Notable residents

 The plant pathologist Lawrence Ogilvie lived in The Dingle (now Dingle House).

-The sculptress Doris Kathleen Flinn lived in The Rookery.
+The sculptor Doris Kathleen Flinn lived in The Rookery.